Furry Legends: Gameplay

 Players can control Leilas' Furballs by using the Wii Remote and Nunchuk.
 Using the analogue stick on the Nunchuk makes Furballs rolling to the left and right and control their flight a bit.
 The A button makes character jumping.
 Pressing Z button, choosing direction and shaking the Wii Remote allows to attack Sqauries and other objects.
 Every Furball has the unique abilities that can be released by B button when the character's level of FurPower is high enough.

 Development

 The development process was revealed by the team in many interviews done by websites interested in the gaming industry.

 Release

 The game was published by SkyZone Entertainment through the Verizon Wireless network for the BREW and Android Market platforms.
 Furry Legends for Bada was officially announced on February 15, 2010, at the Mobile World Congress in Barcelona.
 The game serves as a prequel to the 3D version of Furry Legends and was released in 2010.

 A puzzle game spinoff titled Boom Boom Squaries was released exclusively for DSiWare in Europe and Australia on January 28, 2011, and in North America on February 7, 2011.

 Reception

-Furry Legends for WiiWare and DSiWare received "mixed or average" and "generally unfavorable" reviews, respectively, according to review aggregator Metacritic.
+Furry Legends for WiiWare and DSiWare received "mixed or average" and "generally unfavorable" reviews, respectively, according to review aggregator platform Metacritic.
 IGN awarded the WiiWare version of the game a score of 6 out of 10, criticising the length, physics and gameplay.